cely-tools/Cely/README.md

 Cely's goal is to add a login system into your up in under 20 seconds!

 ## Background
 There are many **How to build a login system for iOS** tutorials on the web that tell you to store credentials in NSUserDefaults, which is incorrect, credentials need to be stored in Keychain.
 Now working with Keychain is not very fun, that's why Cely is built on top of [Locksmith](https://github.com/matthewpalmer/Locksmith), swift's most popular Keychain wrapper.
+Cely makes adding a login system to your application as simple as dropping in a UITableView.

 ###Details:
 What does Cely does for you?